Coast or countryside, which is better?*

 However, there are some drawbacks to taking a coastal break.
 Seaside holidays are more expensive that countryside breaks, even in the off-peak season (from around £450 for seven nights, compared to £360 in the countryside).
 Usually seaside towns are also busier with people than rural retreats.

 Lots of people dream about escaping to the country, especially if you live in a densely populated town or city in the UK.
-Countryside breaks definitely mean peace, quiet and relaxation.
+Estate agents like C residential Rugeley can help make this dream a reality and turn your break into something more long-term.
+After all, countryside breaks definitely mean peace, quiet and relaxation so why not extend that indefinitely?
 Rural stately homes, picturesque landscape, Britain’s darkest skies and more walking and cycling routes than you can shake a stick at, the countryside is one of the best places to unwind and relax from the stress of everyday life.

 In the countryside, you can also get closer to nature.
 There is an abundance of British wildlife including beautiful birds, butterflies, hedgehogs, foxes, rabbits and deer.

 With some of the countryside being so isolated, if you’re more near to the city you might find a break like this a little, well, strange.
-In the most rural of locations there’s a lack of wi-fi and phone signal which might make you feel cut off and you might find yourself travelling further for dinner – a car is essential in the countryside.
+In the most rural of locations there’s a lack of wi-fi and phone signal which might make you feel cut off and in need of a signal booster for home.
+You might also find yourself travelling further for dinner – a car is essential in the countryside.

 So, which do you prefer?
 Whether it’s the secluded relaxation of a countryside break or some old fashion seaside fun, there’s plenty to choose from in the UK.
 And I for one just can’t choose between them!